About Shared Ownership

 - you cannot afford all of the deposit and mortgage payments for a home that meets your needs

-- you must be a British or EU/EEA citizen with a settled status, or
+- you are a British or EU/EEA citizen with a settled status or have indefinite leave to remain in the UK

 One of the following must also be true: